 How to Implement Phone Number Validation in jQuery

-This approach first strips every non-digit character from the input value.
-Then, a compact regular-expression checks the cleaned string for a country code and correct length.
-This two-step process keeps the pattern readable and fast.
+This method first strips every non-digit character from the input.
+Then, it runs a compact regular expression that checks for a country code and the correct length.
+This cleanup process keeps the pattern readable and fast.

-You can chain the handler to `keyup` or `blur` events to give users immediate feedback.
-The same handler can also query `element.validity` if you use an HTML pattern attribute.
+You can chain the validation to "keyup" or "blur" events to give the user immediate feedback.
+The same handler can also query the element's "validity" property if you add an HTML "pattern" attribute.
+This provides a native user experience, as detailed on the MDN Web Docs.
+A Stack Overflow discussion offers more context.

 $("#phone").on("blur keyup", function () {